Find out who did the winning at Maribor's double downhill race weekend

-You can watch all the downhill action from the Maribor Mercedes-Benz UCI Downhill Mountain Bike World Cup on Red Bull TV.
-The live broadcast of the races can be watched via the links below:
+Catch up on all the downhill action from the Maribor Mercedes-Benz UCI Downhill Mountain Bike World Cup on Red Bull TV.
+The full replay of the races can be watched via the links below.

 World Cup race 1 – replay downhill finals

 World Cup race 2 – replay downhill finals

 The sun was out, the track was running fast and it was going to be a completely different race to Friday's slip and slide during the Elite Women's second race of the week.
 With a slightly altered track, riders didn't have much time to get used to the alterations before today's finals.

 Friday's winner Marine Cabirou didn't have a good qualifying, but her race run made up for it.
 Aggressive and sprinting as hard as she could, the dynamic rider came down the mountain nearly seven seconds faster than those who came before her.

 Next up was Germany's Nina Hoffmann.
 An incredible line through the rock section saw her pilot her bike with precision and this committed, fast line saw her encroaching on Cabirou's time.
 An immaculate ride in the bottom section of the track delivered her over the line 1.899s faster than Cabirou to take over the hot seat.

 Hoffmann's time was challenged by the remaining riders, but nobody was able to better her time and knock her from the top and she walked away with her very first World Cup win.